gogins/csound-wasm/README.md

-* A new JavaScript interface to Csound that follows, as exactly as possible, the interface defined by the Csound class in `csound.hpp` and also implemented in CsoundOboe in `csound_oboe.hpp` for the Csound for Android app, and in `csound.node`.
+* A new JavaScript interface to Csound that follows, as exactly as possible, the interface defined by the Csound class in `csound.hpp` and also implemented in CsoundOboe by `csound_oboe.hpp` for the Csound for Android app, and by `csound.node`.

 * Additional Csound API methods exposed to JavaScript.

-* A new WebAssembly build of the C++ CsoundAC ("Csound Algorithmic Composition") library.

 Please log any bug reports or requests for enhancements at https://github.com/gogins/csound-extended/issues.